mainmatter/svelte-workshop/4-routing.iapresenter/text.md

 ```

 - this adds a /about page
+- you can add anything you like here - "About" header?
-- how to load data?
+- Next: how to load data?

 ---